Howard Phillips (activist): Formation of the Conservative Caucus

-In 1974, Phillips founded the Conservative Caucus, a nationwide, grass-roots public policy advocacy group.Black, Chris (1992-09-25) "Political activist loses to win Conservative takes defeats in stride in effort to build national antitax party", Boston Globe.
-Retrieved 2013-05-06.
+In 1974, Phillips founded the Conservative Caucus, a nationwide, grass-roots public policy advocacy group.
 The group opposed the 1978 Panama Canal treaties and the Jimmy Carter-Leonid Brezhnev SALT II treaties in 1979, supported the Strategic Defense Initiative and major tax reductions during the 1980s, and fought to end Federal subsidies to activist groups under the banner of "defunding the Left."